rsmoreira/react-redux-middleware/README.md

-> This is a copy of the Stephen Grider repository named ReduxSimpleStarter.
+> This project was started with a copy of the Stephen Grider repository named ReduxSimpleStarter.
 > Thanks Stephen.

-# ReduxSimpleStarter
+# React Redux - Middleware
 Interested in learning [Redux](https://www.udemy.com/react-redux/)?

 ### Getting Started